 The IU Honors Program in Foreign Languages (IUHPFL) has been providing language-intensive summer study abroad programs for Indiana high school students since 1962.

-Language learners have opportunities to further their language studies through "total immersion" programs in Chinese, French, German, Japanese, and Spanish.
-Students travel to one of eight countries for five or six weeks during the summer after their sophomore, junior, or senior year of high school.
+Participants have opportunities to further their language studies through "total immersion" programs in Chinese, French, German, Japanese, and Spanish.
+Students spend five or six weeks in their respective host countries during the summer after their sophomore, junior, or senior year of high school.

-IUHPFL's unique Three Pillar structure — a combination of intensive academic instruction, mandatory language commitment to speak only in the target language while abroad, and full-time integration into a host family — allows for students to participate in a total immersion experience.
+IUHPFL's unique Four Pillar structure — a combination of intensive academic instruction, mandatory language commitment to speak only in the target language while abroad, community engagement activities, and full-time integration into a host family — allows for students to participate in a total immersion experience.

-IUHPFL students not only gain an exceptional knowledge and understanding of the host culture while abroad, but also make significant strides linguistically.
-In addition to daily academic instruction and afternoon activities, students learn the host country's rich history through cultural immersion, visiting museums and memorials, and participating in regional and overnight excursions.
+IUHPFL participants not only make significant strides toward mastering their target languages, but they also gain exceptional knowledge and understanding of their host countries and communities.
+In addition to daily academic instruction and afternoon activities that focus on sports, theater, and music, students learn about the area’s rich history and culture, while participating in community-based activities and projects and enjoying daytrips and overnight excursions.